ivan-sincek/chad/README.md

 chad -q "ext:pdf OR ext:docx OR ext:xlsx OR ext:pptx" -s *.example.com -tr 200 -dir downloads
 ```

-_Chad's file download feature is based on Python Requests library._
+Chad's file download feature is based on Python Requests dependency.

 ## Chad Extractor

-Chad Extractor is a powerful tool based on [Scrapy's](https://scrapy.org) web crawler and [Playwright's](https://playwright.dev/python) Chromium headless browser, designed to efficiently scrape web content; unlike Python Requests library, which cannot render JavaScript encoded HTML and is easily blocked by anti-bot solutions.
+Chad Extractor is a powerful tool based on [Scrapy's](https://scrapy.org) web crawler and [Playwright's](https://playwright.dev/python) Chromium headless browser, designed to efficiently scrape web content; unlike Python Requests dependency, which cannot render JavaScript encoded HTML and is easily blocked by anti-bot solutions.

 Primarily, Chad Extractor is designed to extract and validate data from Chad results files.
 However, it can also be used to extract and validate data from plaintext files by using the `-pt` option.

-If the `-pt` option is used, plaintext files will be immediately treated like server responses, and the extraction logic will be applied, followed by validation.
-This is also useful if you want to re-test previous Chad Extractor's reports, e.g., by using `-res chad_extractor_report.json -pt`.
+If the `-pt` option is used, plaintext files will be treated like server responses, and the extraction logic will be applied, followed by validation.
+This is also useful if you want to re-test previous Chad Extractor's reports, e.g., by using `-res report.json -pt -o retest.json`.

-## Social Media Takeover
+## Broken Link Hijacking

 Prepare the Google Dorks as [social_media_dorks.txt](https://github.com/ivan-sincek/chad/blob/main/src/dorks/social_media_dorks.txt) file: